 Information how we use your data

 When you access our website, information of a general nature is automatically collected.
-This information (server log files) includes, for example, the type of web browser, the operating system used, the domain name of your Internet service provider and the like.
-This is only information that does not allow any conclusions to be drawn about your person.
-This information is technically necessary for the correct delivery of content requested by you from websites and is mandatory when using the Internet.
+This information (server log files) includes, for example, the type of web browser, the operating system used, the domain name of your Internet service provider and similar information.
+This is exclusively information which does not allow any conclusions to be drawn about your person.
+This information is technically necessary in order to correctly deliver the contents of websites requested by you and is mandatory when using the Internet.
 Anonymous information of this kind is statistically evaluated by us in order to optimize our Internet presence and the technology behind it.

 General information on data protection

-Below you will find the data protection information for the https://www.biohealth-int.com/ website.
-Responsible body for data processing via the named website is:
+Below you will find the data protection information for the website https://www.biohealth-int.com/.
+The person responsible for data processing via the named website is

 BHI – Biohealth International GmbH (hereinafter referred to as BHI)